richardthorp/radiohead/README.md

 * Items in the shop can be filtered by 'Music', 'Clothing' or 'Other'.
 * Different templates are used to present different products in the shop.
     * The album template allows users to select a product of a certain format (CD or Vinyl) as well as displaying the album's tracklisting.
-    * The product template allows users to choose a size if sizes for that product are available(Small, Medium and Large).
+    * The product template allows users to choose a size if sizes for that product are available (Small, Medium and Large).
 * Both templates allow users to select a quantity of the product to add to their bag.

 #### Bag App
 ![The view bag page'](readme-images/screenshots/bag-page.jpg "The view bag page")
-* The bag app allows users to view the current contents of their bag, as well as update any quantities or remove items entirely
+* The bag app allows users to view the current contents of their bag, as well as update any quantities or remove items entirely.
 * Whilst viewing the bag, the individual costs are presented to the user (order total, delivery total and grand total) These costs are automatically updated if the user updates the quantity or removes an item in the bag.
 * Whilst viewing the bag, if the user hasn't reached the threshold for free delivery (£25), a small notification is displayed above the grand total to tell them how much more they need to spend to qualify for free delivery.